-How can you get hired as a nanny?
-You will find nanny job listings in the classifieds of most majors newspapers.
-However, many nanny positions are filled by agencies.
-If you do decide to work with an agency there should be no fees charged to the prospective nanny—all fees should be paid by the employer.
+You will find nanny job listings on traditional job sites as well as specialty sites such as Care.com, SitterCity, and Nanny Lane.
+However, 23% of nanny positions are filled by agencies, according to the International Nanny Association.
+If you do decide to work with an agency, there should be no fees charged to the prospective nanny—all fees should be paid by the employer.

-The International Nanny Association has published guidelines that member agencies should follow.
+The International Nanny Association issues published guidelines that member agencies should follow.
 When working with an agency, review these guidelines to make sure your agency is handling your application and placement appropriately.
-Don't be afraid to request references—ask to speak to nannies who have been placed by the agency you are considering using.
+Don't be afraid to request references—ask to speak to nannies who have been placed by the agency you are considering.

 Nanny Interview Tips